hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > And with it "New embellishments" combine;
 >
-> Chassees nor coupees dare not show their face,
+> Chassées nor coupées dare not show their face,
 >
 > Nor can you find one single line on grace:
 >